debdattasarkar/DSA/1. Arrays/60. Left Out Candies/README.md

 ---

-Here's a complete explanation and implementation for the **"Left Out Candies"** problem from GeeksforGeeks.
+Here's a complete explanation and implementation for the **"Left Out Candies"** problem.

 ---